Eucrow/mws-restaurant-stage-2/README.md

 ### Installing node server

-First, clone (or download and extract) this repository with a node server in your computer following the instrucctions in its README.md file:
+Previously clone this repository in your computer following the instrucctions in its README.md file:
 ```https://github.com/udacity/mws-restaurant-stage-3```

 Now, inside the folder where the repostory is, run in a console:

 ```node server```

+### Clone this repository
+Clone this repository or download and extract

 ### Installing dependences
-After clone this repository, install dependencies (in the folder where the repository has been installed) in a console with:
+To install dependencies, in the folder where the repository has been cloned, run in a console:

 ```npm install```